-As Orthodox Christians, we believe that God reveals Himself through Holy Tradition and Scripture .
+As Orthodox Christians, we believe that God reveals Himself through Holy Tradition (which includes Scripture).
 Worship is the sacramental expression of these, and is thus a very important element in ministering to our young people.
 It is important for GOYAn’s to be active sacramental members of the Church.

 GOYAn’s can participate in WORSHIP through:

 - Private and Corporate Prayer